 Physical Therapy Guide to Above-Knee Amputation (Transfemoral Amputation)

-Physical therapists are movement experts.
-They improve quality of life through hands-on care, patient education, and prescribed movement.
+Physical therapists are experts in human anatomy and movement.
+They help people increase mobility, manage pain, and improve quality of life through hands-on care, patient education, and prescribed movement.
 You can contact a physical therapist directly for an evaluation.
 To find a physical therapist in your area, visit Find a PT.

 What Is Above-Knee Amputation?